mgaman/TFL-tube-arrivals-board-ESP32-TFT-Arduino/README.md

 ### logRawData
 If true, writes all incoming JSON data to Serial.
 ### exportJson
 If *true*, writes the contents of *config.json* to Serial.
-Note that this is the only real way of downloading the contents of the file.
+Note that this is the only real way of downloading the contents of the file, which may have been altered [here](#web-based-interface-for-wifi-credentials).
 ### NTP_server
 The URL of the server for getting the current time.
 ### DST